Women face charges over UK attacks

 YOUR E-MAIL ALERTS

-Ismael Abdurahman, 23, from London, appeared in Bow Street Magistrates Court.
-He is accused specifically of aiding one alleged July 21 bomber who was the target of a nationwide manhunt.
+Abdurahman, 23, from London, appeared in Bow Street Magistrates Court.
+He is accused specifically of aiding Issac, known as Hussan Osman in Britain, who was the target of a nationwide manhunt.

 The magistrate read out the charge that Abdurahman "failed to disclose" to authorities information "which you knew or believed might be of material assistance in securing the apprehension, prosecution or conviction of Hussain Osman, also known as Hamdi."

 "The defendant will vigorously contest the charge," said defense attorney Anne Faul, who met her client only Thursday morning.
 "He has no involvement in terrorist activity whatsoever."

 Abdurahman is one of 14 people arrested in connection to the July 21 probe who remain in British police custody, including three men who allegedly tried to detonate bombs on London trains and buses and a man tied to an unused, identical homemade bomb found in a park.